Package 'impIndicator'

 linewidth = 1.5,

-title_lab = "Species impact",
+title_lab = "Species impact indicator",

-y_lab = "impact score",
+y_lab = "Impact score",

 text_size = 14,